7kfpun/AdsSampleReactNative/README.md

-# Ads - How to make money on your React Native app
+# Ads Sample - How to make money on your React Native app

 ## React and React Native version